Aftaputra/Microscope-OF/README.md

 # Installation

-A general guide on setting up your microscope can be found [here on our website](https://www.openflexure.org/projects/microscope/).
+A general user-guide on setting up your microscope can be found [here on our website](https://www.openflexure.org/projects/microscope/).

 ## Easy
 - Run `curl -LSs get.openflexure.org/microscope |sudo bash`